 EB-5 – This visa is the last employment visa preference category.
 It doesn’t require an employer to sponsor the applicant, but the applicant must invest, without borrowing, at least $1,800,000 or $900,000 in high unemployment or rural areas.
 They must also create at least 10 full time jobs for U.S. citizens, LPRs or authorized immigrants.

 What is the EB-5 Investment Visa

 There are also special circumstances that can provide a path to permanent residency for foreign nationals.
 Unsure which path is best for you?
-Schedule a free consultation and we’ll review your options.
+Schedule a free consultation with one of our Houston immigration attorneys, and we’ll review your options.